How to Help Your Depression

 I have nothing against medication when they are effective.

 But if your medications are negatively affecting your life, then you owe it to yourself to search out a new path how to overcome depression.

-The toll of antidepressant medications on my life has been nothing less than catastrophic; loss of relationships, career, community, family, estrangement, divorce have been among the side effects that are not written on the warning labels of the medications I used.
+The toll of antidepressant medications on my life has been nothing less than catastrophic; loss of relationships, career, community, family, estrangement, a divorce have been among the side effects that are not written on the warning labels of the medications I used.

-The physical side effects, such as heavy sweating, catatonic behavior, loss of feeling, nightmares, hallucinations and worst of all, suicidal ideation did come to pass as written.
+The physical side effects, such as heavy sweating, catatonic behavior, loss of feeling, nightmares, hallucinations, and worst of all, suicidal ideation did come to pass as written.